carlosblinf/socialnetwork-ui/README.md

 **The general page breakdown looks like this:**

 - Home page (URL: /#/ )
-  - List of tags
+  - Histories
-  - List of articles pulled from either Feed, Global, or by Tag
+  - List of Posts
-  - Pagination for list of articles
+  - Share post
 - Sign in/Sign up pages (URL: /#/login, /#/register )
   - (store the user in localStorage)
 - Profile page (URL: /#/profile/:id )